prodmodfour/avengers_campaign_player_wiki/backgrounds/the_balanced_one/the_balanced_one.md

 Whenever you make a decision that is strongly in line with your chaotic self, you gain a Chaos point and lose an Order point.

-Whenever you make a decision that is strongly in line with your ordered self, you gain an Order point and lose an Chaos point.
+Whenever you make a decision that is strongly in line with your ordered self, you gain an Order point and lose a Chaos point.

 Whenever you make a choice that is in between the two, your balance remains the same.